joye61/colorful-captcha/README.md

   // Source of character extraction, excluding 0, o, l, I
   // Default: "123456789abcdefghijkmnpqrstuvwxyzABCDEFGHJKLMNPQRSTUVWXYZ"
   source?: string;
+  // Whether to use skia-canvas to generate images, the default is node-canvas useSkia?: boolean;
 }

 // Return value type